 *Exceptions to this are the regions of Wien and Rust, where the winegrowing method (Wiener Gemischter Satz DAC) or the wine style (Ruster Ausbruch DAC) are rooted in the region in such a way that these descriptive terms have been legally protected.

-So far, 16 of the 18 specific winegrowing regions (as at October 2020) have confirmed their focus on regional typicity with a legally protected DAC status.
+So far, 17 of the 18 specific winegrowing regions (as of Feburary 2022) have confirmed their focus on regional typicity with a legally protected DAC status.
 Only wines that meet the defined criteria for that particular DAC are allowed to feature the name of the region on the label:

 - Carnuntum DAC: